pantsel/konga/README.md

 #### Production
 <pre>
+$ cd frontend
-$ npm run konga dist
+$ gulp dist
 </pre>
-This will create production-ready code to frontend/dist ready to be served by any web server
+This will create production-ready static code to frontend/dist ready to be served by any web server

 <pre>
-$ npm run konga play -env production
+$ npm run production
 </pre>
 Konga GUI is available at http://localhost:3000